Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: A Homogeneity Axiom

-Several axioms related to (GH) have been studied in TU-games.
-The most fundamental of these, which is stronger than (GH), is \emph{Homogeneity}: if the worth of every coalition is multiplied by the same factor, each player’s payoff is multiplied by that factor as well. \cite{fk2025ijgt} define \emph{Weak Homogeneity}, which imposes this requirement only on the unanimity game.
-They use it to characterize a family of solutions called \emph{Weighted Surplus Sharing} values.
+Several axioms related to \emph{grand-coalition homogeneity} have been studied in TU-games.
+The most fundamental is \emph{homogeneity}: if the worth of each coalition is multiplied by the same factor, then each player's payoff is multiplied by that factor as well. \citet{fk2025ijgt} define \emph{weak homogeneity}, which restricts this requirement to unanimity games.
+Together with other axioms, \emph{weak homogeneity} characterizes a family of solutions called \emph{weighted surplus sharing} values.

-They also introduce \emph{Weak Grand Coalition Homogeneity}, a weaker form of (GH), which imposes the (GH) requirement only on the unanimity game.
-This axiom is used to characterize the \emph{Shifted Proportional Division value}, a variant of the proportional division value in which each player’s stand-alone worth is adjusted so that the total adjustment sums to zero, and this adjusted worth determines the player’s share.
+\citet{fk2025ijgt} also introduce \emph{weak grand-coalition homogeneity}, a weaker form of \emph{grand-coalition homogeneity} that applies only to unanimity games.
+Together with other axioms, this axiom characterizes the \emph{shifted proportional division value}, a variant of the proportional division value in which each player's stand-alone worth is modified by a zero-sum adjustment, and the resulting modified worth determines the player's share.

-While homogeneity-type axioms focus on robustness with respect to scaling coalition worths, \emph{fairness}, introduced by \cite{van2002ijgt}, and \emph{weak fairness}, introduced by \cite{vcfp2016td}, concern additive changes: modifying the worth of a coalition changes the payoffs of all, or a specified group of, players by the same amount.
+While homogeneity-type axioms concern robustness with respect to scaling coalitional worths, \emph{fairness}, introduced by \citet{van2002ijgt}, and \emph{weak fairness}, introduced by \citet{vcfp2016td}, concern additive changes: modifying the worth of a coalition changes the payoffs of all players, or of a specified group of players, by the same amount.

-Our next axiom states that if each player’s stand-alone worth is subtracted from the worth of the grand coalition, then the solution should reduce each player’s payoff by exactly their stand-alone worth.
-Intuitively, this means that each player’s individual worth is treated as a guaranteed baseline, while the solution allocates only the additional surplus (or deficit) generated through cooperation.
-In this way, the axiom decomposes the game into two parts: the individualistic component, which each player secures independently, and the cooperative component, which corresponds to the incremental gains from cooperation.
-By separating these components, the solution ensures that individual contributions are respected while the cooperative surplus (or deficit) is divided systematically.
-This interpretation also reflects real-world bargaining and contractual settings, in which each player’s individual worth is secured first, and negotiations determine how to share the additional surplus (or deficit) created through cooperation. \\
+Our next axiom concerns a different transformation of the grand coalition worth.
+It states that subtracting the sum of the players' stand-alone worths from the grand coalition worth should reduce each player's payoff by the player's own stand-alone worth.
+The motivation is that the stand-alone worth $v(i)$ represents the value that player $i$ can generate independently, and therefore provides a natural baseline in allocating the grand coalition worth.
+The transformation in \emph{grand-coalition normalization} removes the aggregate stand-alone component $\sum_{k\in N}v(k)$ from the grand coalition worth, while leaving all other coalition worths unchanged.
+The axiom requires this aggregate adjustment to be reflected in payoffs through the corresponding individual baselines: player $i$'s payoff is reduced by $v(i)$.
+Thus, the axiom induces a baseline--surplus decomposition, separating the individualistic component $v(i)$ from the cooperative component $v(N)-\sum_{k\in N}v(k)$.